alukosdev/ccsp/reference/glossary.md

 ## P

+==- Persona
+The expression of an identity with attributes that indicates context.
+For example, a developer who logs into work and then connects to a cloud environment as a developer on a particular project.
+The identity is still the individual, and the persona is the individual in the context of that project.
 ==- Personal Data
 Any information relating to an identified or identifiable natural personal data subject; an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his or her physical, physiological, mental, economic, cultural, or social identity.
+==- Policy Decision Point
+?
+==- Policy Enforcement Point
+Access decisions can be enforced at various points with various technologies.
+==- Policy Management
+Establishes the security and access policies based on business needs and the degree of acceptable risk.
 ==- Portfolio Management
 A portfolio consists of all endeavors undertaken by an organization.
 We are looking to show value for each individual endeavor but also the IT program as a whole.
 For example, are we receiving the value from cloud services that we're looking for?
 ==- Privacy